-Regardless of whether interest rates are high or low taking out a NISA and topping up you limit each year is almost always the right choice.
+Regardless of whether interest rates are high or low taking out a NISA and topping up you limit each year is always sensible if you can afford to do so.

-Any interest you receive outside of a NISA will be taxed, so any cash benefit you receive needs to exceed the interest rate plus tax.
+Interest over your personal interest allowance you receive outside of a NISA will be taxed, so any cash benefit you receive needs to exceed the interest rate plus tax.
 For higher rate tax payers paying 40%, this requires a substantial return on their investments.

 Alternatives to NISAs